 On the basis of this ideological orientation, the participants of the radical film network practice and celebrate potential cinematic radicality in myriad ways.
 They develop new and challenging aesthetic praxes, experiment with the medium itself and seek to apply political ideals to production and distribution processes.
 The question, ‘What is radical film today?’, is asked time and again with ever-changing replies.

-In cooperation with the Harun Farocki Institute at the Silent Green Kulturquartier Berlin, the event WHAT IS RADICAL FILM? will create a temporary space with the intention of initiating exchange and dialogue between actors of the Radical Film Network, Berlin filmmakers and cultural practitioners.
+In cooperation with the Harun Farocki Institut at the Silent Green Kulturquartier Berlin, the event WHAT IS RADICAL FILM? will create a temporary space with the intention of initiating exchange and dialogue between actors of the Radical Film Network, Berlin filmmakers and cultural practitioners.
 Furthermore it intends to foster and continue the British-German dialogue, currently aggravated by the political upheaval of Brexit.
 Participants plan to ask the joint questions: “What is radical film?” and “What is radical film able to achieve?”

 Radical Film, Counter Cinema and Counter Publicity